Z-Gort/dbSurface/README.md

 ### Support

-If you're missing a feature or have found a bug, please open a [GitHub Issue](https://github.com/Z-Gort/dbSurface/issues/new).
+If you're missing a feature, have a question, or have found a bug, please open a [GitHub Issue](https://github.com/Z-Gort/dbSurface/issues/new).

 ### Notes on Projection Creation